apace100/origins-docs/docs/power_types/particle.md

   	"frequency": 4
 }
 ```
-Continuously spawns portal particles on the player.
+Continuously spawns portal particles on the entity that has the power.